-It is the responsibility of the student to notify the Office of the Registrar of his/her intention to graduate by completing the Intent to Graduate form.
-Intent to Graduate forms must be filed with the Office of the Registrar by the start of the student's senior year.
+It is the responsibility of the student to notify the Office of the Registrar of his/her intention to graduate by completing an Application for Graduation.
+Applications for graduation must be filed with the Office of the Registrar by the start of the student's senior year.
 Students whose plans for graduation change, whether they intend to graduate earlier or later than previously anticipated, must inform the Office of the Registrar immediately.
 The Graduation Fee is to be paid by the beginning of the last session of attendance and regardless of whether the student chooses to participate in the Commencement Ceremony.